swiftbookua/swiftbookua/1_language_guide/21_generics.md

 if let topItem = stackOfStrings.topItem {
     print("The top item on the«stack is \(topItem).")
 }
-// Prints "The top item on the stack is tres."
+// Надрукує "The top item on the stack is tres."
 ```

 Extensions of a generic type can also include requirements that instances of the extended type must satisfy in order to gain the new functionality, as discussed in Extensions with a Generic Where Clause below.